People

 University of Exeter

-His work is interdisciplinary and engaged, borrowing from philosophy, sociology, science and technology studies (STS), and ecology.
+His work is interdisciplinary and engaged, borrowing from philosophy, sociology, science and technology studies (STS), economics, ecology, and biogeochemistry.
 He has worked closely with scientists and engaged with the public, by organising, attending and speaking at events with marine and social scientists, philosophers, arts and humanities scholars, the general public, and school children.
-Recently, he has been organising an international workshop, research network, and edited journal volume to foster closer dialogues between STS, philosophy, and marine science.
+More recently, he has co-organised an international workshop, research network, podcast (titled ‘Values at Sea’), and an edited journal volume to foster closer dialogues between STS, philosophy, and marine science.